ostis-ai/py-sc-client/README.md

 ## set_link_contents
-Set new contents to corresponding links.
+Set the new content to corresponding links.

 *Parameters*: ScLinkContent class objects.
-*Returns*: A boolean value (true if the link content is set).
+*Returns*: The boolean value (true if the link content is set).

 ```py
 link_content = ScLinkContent("Hello world!", ScLinkContentType.STRING.value)